Release the Panic: Background

 In mid-2012, Red mentioned that they would be returning to the studio to record their fourth album.
 In the latter part of the year, more information about recording was posted on their official Facebook page.
 Over the months that followed, the band posted different teasers of recording the album in the studio.

 In October and November 2012, the band published broadcasts that revealed information regarding the new album.
 The first broadcast revealed the name of the album.
 The second broadcast revealed a brand new photo of the band.
 The third broadcast revealed a sample of a new song from the album.
 The fourth broadcast was released on November 29 that revealed the album artwork.

 On November 9, 2012, Red posted the official lyric video for "Release the Panic" on their official VEVO channel on YouTube.

 On November 27, "Perfect Life" was streamed online and on November 30, the lyric video for the song had been released.
 On December 20, 2012 Red posted the lyric video for the track "Hold Me Now."

+A "deluxe edition" of the album as released, including two previously unreleased songs, one of which charted at 48 on the Billboard Christian Digital chart.
+It also included three remixes from the band's previously released albums.